Tour the River Road and Capital for Plantations, Dining and Outdoor Fun

 Outdoorsmen will find a fisherman’s haven here.
 Time passes imperceptibly, until the crank of an airboat penetrates the calm.
 In Pointe Coupée Parish, the Old River and False River areas provide opportunities for fishing, boating and Jet Skiing.
-The Tunica Trace, in the St. Francisville area, is great for hiking and wildlife watching, including bird watching.
+Cat Island National Wildlife Refuge, in the St. Francisville area, is great for hiking and wildlife watching, including bird watching.
 Those who want wild explorations with their tee times should follow the Audubon Golf Trail to notable golf courses.

-Plantation Country offers a lot for families as well, such as the BREC's Bluebonnet Swamp Nature Center south of Baton Rouge.
+The region offers a lot for families as well, such as the BREC's Bluebonnet Swamp Nature Center south of Baton Rouge.
 A swamp tour with Cajun Pride Swamp Tours is another great way to get an up-close-and-personal natural experience.
-Not surprisingly, alligators and other swamp-loving wildlife abound in the appropriately named Alligator Bayou in Ascension Parish .
-For viewing in a setting that’s a little less wild, the Baton Rouge Zoo is a fun way to spend an afternoon with kids.
+Not surprisingly, alligators and other swamp-loving wildlife abound in the appropriately named Alligator Bayou in Ascension Parish.
+For wildlife viewing in a tamer setting, the Baton Rouge Zoo is a fun way to spend an afternoon with kids.
 Nearby attractions such as the Blue Bayou/Dixie Landin' Waterpark and Amusement Park thrill with rides such as Voodoo and the Ragin’ Cajun roller coaster.

 History in and around Baton Rouge

-History comes to life throughout the year in Plantation Country.
+History comes to life throughout the year in the small towns and settlements near Baton Rouge.
 Port Hudson National Historic Site holds an annual reenactment of the Battle of Port Hudson.
 In nearby Jackson, visitors can ride an old rail train or observe a reenactment of the Battle of Jackson Crossroads.
 At the West Baton Rouge Museum in Port Allen they can trace the local folklife and explore the area’s agrarian history at the LSU Rural Life Museum.
 For a peek at the military past, visit the USS KIDD Veterans Memorial & Museum in Baton Rouge.

 In the 1700s and early 1800s, French Creoles from New Orleans, hardworking German settlers and planters from England traveled the Great River Road, trying to make their fortunes.
 They brought diverse customs that made Louisiana the mélange of styles it is today.
-The Feliciana Parishes are full of charming antebellum homes and bed and breakfast inns.
-Livingston Parish celebrates its Hungarian ties in a celebration each year.
-This area was first explored by Iberville and Bienville in 1699.
+The Feliciana Parishes are full of charming antebellum homes and bed-and-breakfast inns.

 Travelers will find a warm welcome at plantations throughout the region.
 Some not-to-miss sites include Destrehan Plantation in Destrehan, Oak Alley and Laura plantations in Vacherie and Nottoway Plantation in White Castle.
-Take a tour of any of these plantations as Destrehan, Oak Alley and especially Nottoway are considered some of Louisiana's most haunted plantations.
 San Francisco Plantation in Garyville and Rosedown Plantation State Historic Site and Greenwood Plantation in St. Francisville are also on the must-see list.
-Evergreen Plantation in Edgard is a working sugar plantation (tours are by appointment only) and boasts the most intact plantation complex in the South with 37 buildings on the National Register of Historic Places.

 Cajun, zydeco and swamp pop music fills the air in these parts.
 The Baton Rouge blues scene is lively.
 Music fans should try the popular Live After 5 concert series, which takes the stage on Friday nights in the spring and fall in downtown Baton Rouge.
 For an education in Louisiana art, including Newcomb Arts & Crafts period pottery, visit Shaw Center for the Arts and LSU Museum of Art in Baton Rouge, which also hosts international exhibits.